 Question 27.Which of the following best paraphrases the underlined sentence in paragraph 4?

-.
+This is sometimes unpopular with fans, but it is not against the rules.

 A. Although this may upset some fans, it does not break any rules.